 We currently depend on our gaseous diffusion facility in Paducah, Kentucky for approximately one-half of the LEU that we need to meet our delivery obligations to our customers and to generate uranium through underfeeding to satisfy our obligations under the Russian Contract.
 The gaseous diffusion technology that we use at the Paducah GDP is an older, high operating-cost technology that requires substantially greater amounts of electric power than the centrifuge technology used by our competitors.
 Due to significant increases in our power costs during recent periods and the possibility of additional power cost increases in the future, the production of LEU using gaseous diffusion technology is becoming increasingly uneconomic.
 We are focused on developing and deploying an advanced uranium enrichment centrifuge technology, which we refer to as American Centrifuge technology, as a replacement for our gaseous diffusion technology.
 The American Centrifuge technology is more advanced and expected to operate substantially more cost-efficiently than gaseous diffusion.
-The American Centrifuge any strategies to replace the Paducah GDP with alternatives other than the American Centrifuge Plant.
+The American Centrifuge technology, however, has substantial capital costs and risks as further described below.
+We are not currently pursuing any strategies to replace the Paducah GDP with alternatives other than the American Centrifuge Plant.
 As a result, if we are unable to successfully and timely demonstrate and deploy the American Centrifuge Plant on a cost-effective basis, due to the risks and uncertainties described in this section or for any other reasons, our gross profit margins, cash flows, liquidity and results of operations would be materially and adversely affected and our business may not remain viable.